Kerrie Hughes: Career

+After graduating from the Polytech, Hughes worked as an assistant costume designer for the New Zealand Opera and Royal New Zealand Ballet.

-Their work was exhibited in fashion shows at Wellington nightclubs.
+Svelt's work was exhibited in fashion shows at Wellington nightclubs.
 Hughes and Jennings orchestrated these events as performance pieces as opposed to strictly commercial shows.
 The flamboyant nature of the events was used to attract new clients such as Judith Fyfe.

 In 1982, they attempted to establish a store in Auckland but were unsuccessful.